 It all depends on what kind of restoration you are doing.
 One of the most common composite repair on old sailboats is to replace rotten balsa in the deck.
 This is best done using foam core such as PVC (usually 80 kgs per cubic meter density is adequate.)
 Most important is to use epoxy resin to do the repair and not the cheaper polyester resin.
 Epoxy has much better adhesive properties especially in areas that are not totally dry.

 Transoms and stringers are often wood and need replacing, how would you address the transom and stringers with new materials on a quality restoration?

 We recommend using high density core to replace wood in transoms and stringers.
-It will not absorb water and provide good compressive and shear properties (but as good as plywood).
+It will not absorb water and provide good compressive and shear properties.

 A new core on the market is called PET foam (Polyethelene Teraphalate).
 This is a thermoplastic based material with good properties and low cost.
 This material is quickly being adopted and is replacing balsa in many marine applications.
 Gurit is one of only two companies in the world to offer a 100% recycled PET core called Kerdyn™.
 It takes 200 small plastic bottles to make one sheet of 1’’ thick 4ft x 8ft Kerdyn™!
 We think that the idea of using plastic bottles in the deck of a boat is a lot nicer concept than seeing the bottles floating around the bay.